eliyahabba/PromptSuite/README.md

 <div align="center">
   <img src="logo.png" alt="PromptSuite Logo" width="120">
-  <h1>PromptSuite: A Universal Toolkit for Multi-Prompt Evaluation</h1>
+  <h1>PromptSuite: A Task-Agnostic Framework for Multi-Prompt Generation</h1>
 </div>
 A tool that creates multi-prompt datasets from single-prompt datasets using templates with variation specifications.